ballerina-platform/ballerina-dev-website/swan-lake/learn/writing-secure-ballerina-code.md

 In a particular authentication scheme, the implemented instance of the `auth:InboundAuthProvider` is initialized with the required configurations and it is passed to the implemented instance of the `http:InboundAuthHandler`.

-Next, the implemented instance of  the `http:InboundAuthHandler` is passed to the `http:Listener` configuration as follows and the listener is initialized with authentication.
+Next, the implemented instance of the `http:InboundAuthHandler` is passed to the `http:Listener` configuration as follows, and the listener is initialized with authentication.

 The following example represents how a listener is secured with Basic Auth with the above-mentioned configurations.